pangpang20/gaussdb-python/docs/basic/usage.rst

                     data text)
                 """)

-            # Pass data to fill a query placeholders and let Psycopg perform
+            # Pass data to fill a query placeholders and let GaussDB perform
             # the correct conversion (no SQL injections!)
             cur.execute(
                 "INSERT INTO test (num, data) VALUES (%s, %s)",